 Chateauneuf du Pape is a wine that has a place in every oenophile’s affections.
 History and natural history combine to make it one of France’s most fascinating and beautiful wine villages.
 Indeed Chateauneuf du Pape is the renowned centerpiece of the southern Rhone wine region.
 Situated just north of Avignon, the village is instantly recognizable for its ruined papal summer palace, which dominates the landscape for miles around.

-The first recorded mention of a settlement was in a Latin document in 1094, which described a ‘Castrum Novum,’ literally translated ‘fortified town,’ belonging to the bishop of Avignon.
-History records that the original fortified village was founded on the site of the existing castle ruins in Chateauneuf du Pape between 1040 and 1073.
+The first recorded mention of a settlement was in a Latin document in 1094, which described a ‘Castrum Novum,’ literally translated ‘fortified town,’ belonging to Avignon’s bishop.
+History records that the original fortified village was founded on the existing castle ruins in Chateauneuf du Pape between 1040 and 1073.
 However, we cannot be sure exactly when it was constructed.

 By the mid-14th century, vast amounts of land were given over to vines on the broader region, in contrast to the rest of France, where planting cereal crops were the main priority of the day.
-This can be attributed to John XXII’s influence, undoubtedly history’s greatest advocate of the powerful, heady wines of Chateauneuf du Pape.
-However, the region’s importance declined significantly in the 15th century, when the Holy See moved back to Rome, and Chateauneuf du Pape lost its status as a vital religious center in Western Europe.
+This can be attributed to John XXII’s influence, undoubtedly history’s greatest advocate of Chateauneuf du Pape’s powerful, heady wines.
+However, the region’s importance declined significantly in the 15th century, when the Holy See moved back to Rome.
+Chateauneuf du Pape lost its status as a vital religious center in Western Europe.

 After the Popes